HenrikJoreteg/human-javascript/ch10 - launch sequence.md

 - Init your main application object.
 (The "app" global I keep talking about.)
 - Attach a few model collections to that app global.
-- Init and populate a single "me" object that represents the currently logged in user and stores session specifc state.
+- Init and populate a single "me" object that represents the currently logged in user and stores session specific state.
 - Render the application layout view inside the `<body>` tag.
 - Fetch any app-wide data that's needed.
 - Then trigger the clientside router